• Skip to primary navigation

 • cutting board

-• measuring cups and spoons
+• Measuring cups and spoons

 • a large jar to store your pickles

-• a funnel would also be helpful.
+• A funnel would also be helpful

-What to serve these pickles with?
+What to serve these icebox pickles with?

-Well, U love them as a low-calorie snack, so maybe give that a try.
+I love them as a low-calorie snack, so maybe give that a try.
 But they also go well with:

 • soups